 How does Azure Data Factory work?

-Transform and enrich: Once data is centralized in the cloud, ADF’s mapping data flows can be used for processing and transformation without requiring knowledge of Spark clusters or programming.
-Alternatively, if you prefer manual coding, ADF offers external activities for executing transformations on compute services like HDInsight Hadoop, Spark, Data Lake Analytics, and Machine Learning.
+Once the data is centralized, Azure Data Factory’s mapping data flows allow for processing and transformation without requiring detailed knowledge of Spark clusters or programming.
+For those who prefer manual coding, ADF also supports external activities, enabling transformations to be executed using compute services like HDInsight Hadoop, Spark, Data Lake Analytics, or even Machine Learning.

-Publish: ADF supports CI/CD of data pipelines using Azure DevOps and GitHub, enabling incremental development and delivery of ETL processes.
-Once the data is transformed, it can be loaded into analytics engines like Azure Data Warehouse, Azure SQL Database, or Azure Cosmos DB, accessible to business users via BI tools.
+Azure Data Factory supports continuous integration and continuous delivery (CI/CD) of data pipelines through platforms like Azure DevOps and GitHub, facilitating incremental development and deployment of ETL processes.
+Once data is transformed, it can be loaded into analytics engines such as Azure Data Warehouse, Azure SQL Database, or Azure Cosmos DB, making it accessible to business users via BI tools.

-Monitor: After creating and implementing your data integration pipeline, it is crucial to track the activities and pipelines for successful execution and error identification.
-Azure Data Factory provides several built-in monitoring options, such as Azure Monitor, PowerShell, API, health panels on the Azure portal, and Azure Monitor logs.
+After deploying data integration pipelines, monitoring is crucial for ensuring successful execution and quick error detection.
+Azure Data Factory provides several built-in monitoring tools, including Azure Monitor, PowerShell, APIs, health panels on the Azure portal, and Azure Monitor logs, enabling real-time tracking and management of pipeline activities.

 Final Wrap-up